doctrine/DoctrineModule/docs/INSTALL.md

             ),
         ),
     ),

+## Using Memcache
+Di has been pre-configured for the usage of memcache.
+Simply specify doctrine_cache_memcache instead of doctrine_cache_* to begin using it.
+The default host is 127.0.0.1 with port 11211.
+If you want to use something different you'll have to modify the "doctrine_em" alias and set the values accordingly.

 ## Using a Zend\Di configured PDO instance or pre-existing PDO instance
 Using a PDO connection requires a minor modification to your configuration.
 Simply add the 'pdo'